gberlu/gberlu.net/content/event/example/index.md

 ---
-title: Social proximity, trust, and resilience: What network data tell us about drug markets and their enforcement
+title: "Social proximity, trust, and resilience: What network data tell us about drug markets and their enforcement"

 event: Mannheim Centre Seminar Series, co-organised with the British Society of Criminology's Southern Branch
 event_url: https://www.britsoccrim.org/events-2/